qingfengxia/Cfd/Roadmap.md

 - installation guide and tutorial on Win10 (output from WSL can be piped to Windows process in 1803)
 - check if case path with space and utf8 char works in FoamCaseBuilder
 - make runFoamCommand() work in Bash on windows 10 (WSL)
 - 2 freecad std test files with CFD case setup, put into Cfd/Example/ or std path of freecad
 - matplotlib for residual plot

+#### my progress in Phase VI (2018)
+- create new analysis from mesh file generated from external meshing tool
+- ChoiceDialog to select solver
+- TaskPanel to provide raw dict to override "CFdFluidBoundary" setting

 ======================================